HomeStudiosDIY/HomeStudiosDIY/README.md

 In this section I will guide you to install Proxmox and dependency depending on your system and hardware setup.

-https://github.com/HomeStudiosDIY/HomeStudiosDIY/tree/main/01%20-%20Proxmox
+Please click on the link to get all the guides. https://github.com/HomeStudiosDIY/HomeStudiosDIY/tree/main/01%20-%20Proxmox